 The 10 Design Theses of Dieter Rams

-Moving up industrial design on my agenda and studying the work of German top designer Dieter Rams, who was responsible for the great design of Braun products for about 30 years, I considered it useful to have his design theses resurface:
+Moving up industrial design on my agenda and studying the work of German top designer Dieter Rams (who was responsible for the great design of Braun products for about 30 years), I deemed it useful to emphasize his design theses:

 - Good design is innovative.

 - Good design makes a product useful.

 - Good design is consequent down to the last detail.

 - Good design is as little design as possible.